s33btorr/master-thesis/docs_template/source/development/how-to-contribute.md

 1. Implement the fix or new feature.

 1. We validate contributions in three ways.
-First, we have a test suite to check the implementation of template_project.
+First, we have a test suite to check the implementation of replication_laibsonetal.
 Second, we correct for stylistic errors in code and documentation using linters.
 Third, we test whether the documentation builds successfully.

-   You can run the checks on template_project with `pytest` by running
+   You can run the checks on replication_laibsonetal with `pytest` by running

    ```console
    $ pixi run pytest